ttscoff/doing/README.md

 ### Changelog

+#### 0.2.6pre

+* --totals, --[no-]times, --output [csv,html] options for yesterday command.
+* Add tests for Darwin to hide OS X-only features on other systems
+* -f flag to `now` command for finishing last task when starting a new one (Looks back for the last unfinished task in the list)

 #### 0.2.5

  * Default to showing times #26, show totals even if no tags exist #27, fix indentation #29